PDF(69.7 KB) View with Adobe Reader on a variety of devices

 Regenerate One Type of Certificate at a Time

-This is the most used procedure and the recommended one as it prevents phones to lost trust.
+This is the most used procedure and the recommended one as it prevents phones to lose trust.
 The process is described in the

 Certificate Regeneration Process For Cisco Unified Communications Manager (CUCM) Guide.